SuyogAM1116/educhain_project/README.md

 * **Student:** ID, Name, Branch, Grades (Map), Attendance (Map).
 * **College:** ID, Name, AccreditationStatus, ApplicationStatus.
 * **Certificate:** CertificateID, TransactionID, and OffChainDataHash.

+## Security & Role-Based Access Control (RBAC)

+EduChain implements strict RBAC to prevent unauthorized data modification:

+* **UGC Admins:** Can accredit or reject colleges.
+* **Faculty:** Can only update grades for students within their own college/department.
+* **Students:** Have read-only access to their own records.

+## Future Work

+The current implementation utilizes the Hyperledger Fabric Test Network.
+Future phases will involve migrating to a multi-system production network with distributed peer nodes for enhanced scalability and integrating Hyperledger Explorer for network monitoring.

 ## Limitations